When To Use FREE Sunshine Instead Of Kitchen Appliances

 Solar Oven Uses The Sun’s Energy To Cook!

-I was surprised to learn that it doesn’t take the heat of summer for the solar oven to work, food can be cooked beautifully no matter what the outside temps are as long as the sun is shining.
+It doesn’t take the heat of summer for the solar oven to work, food can be cooked beautifully no matter what the outside temps are as long as the sun is shining.
 All you need is a shadow.

 So as long as the sun is shining, you can use a solar oven to cook – spring, summer fall or winter!

-Solar oven cooking - potatoes #TexasHomesteader
+Solar oven cooking potatoes outside using the sun. #TexasHomesteader

 Use Solar Energy For FREE!